joyinthecenter/beautiful-jekyll/what-we-do.md

 ---
 # What we do
-We've developed a particular set of skills to make your digital world better.

-We start with curiosity.
-We are curious about the people who will use what we make, the challenges and peculiarities of meeting those needs, and your ideas.
-Great things are not created from really smart people thinking hard in a room.
-We get out there and ask questions and learn from the people whose lives you want to change.

-We create structure to navigate abmiguity and move forward effectively.
-We are versed in modern methodologies, frameworks, and tools so that we can pick the best one for the job.
+At Haymarket Studio, we are curious about people who use what we make, the challenges and peculiarities of meeting those needs, and your ideas.
+Great things start when smart people collaborate with the audience we build for.
+As a consultancy, we help clients navigate abmiguity, create structure, and move forward effectively.
+Experienced in modern methodologies, frameworks, and tools—we pick the best ones for your job.
 No prebaked slide decks and oversold strategies.
 Just good choices based on deep experience and outcomes.

-### Some ways we help:
+Haymarket Studio also provides [remote classes and workshops](https://haymarketstudio.co/Classes) to build your team's Research and Design capabilities.

+Being small means flexibility to meet your situation.
+From one day workshops to long term engagements, We work with you in a way that meets your challenge.
+From an intial consultation, we can create a proposal that is nimble enough to adapt as we work together.

+### Our Services:
 - Digital Services Team Leadership
 - Product Management
 - User Research